Top 10 Most Beautiful Fairy Tale Castles in Europe

 Towering above the river, Alcázar of Segovia Castle has an astonishing look (photo: gayulo/pixabay.com)

 The name Alcazar indicates that the Moorish rulers built the first establishment in the location of today's castle.
 The site was strategically chosen as it stands on the cliff, towering above the river.
 Therefore, it allows an easy defense and creates stunning scenery.
+This is typical for medieval castles in Europe, but it makes sense.

 The castle's golden years are connected with King Alfonso VIII, who converted it into a luxury castle in the 12th century.
 Moreover, the Alcazar had a turbulent past as a location of numerous significant events in monarchs' lives.
 Today the Alcazar Castle is a prominent tourist attraction in Segovia, not far from Madrid, and a museum surrounded by exquisitely decorated gardens.